nrfconnect/sdk-nrf-bm/samples/bluetooth/hello_softdevice/README.rst

    :local:
    :depth: 2

-The Hello SoftDevice sample demonstrates how to enable and disable the SoftDevice on a Nordic DK.
+The Hello SoftDevice sample demonstrates how to enable and disable the SoftDevice on a Nordic Semiconductor DK.

-The SoftDevice is a precompiled and linked binary software implementing the Bluetooth® Low Energy wireless protocol stack.
+The SoftDevice is a precompiled firmware image implementing the Bluetooth® Low Energy wireless protocol stack.

 Requirements
 ************